entando/entando-bundle-cli/README.md

 ## `entando-bundle-cli mfe rm NAME`

-Removes a Micro Frontend component to the bundle
+Remove a Micro Frontend component to the bundle

 ```
 USAGE